rak-n-rok/Krake/docs/dev/tosca.rst

 Rok
 ~~~~

-TOSCA template YAML file should be applied the same as Kubernetes manifest file
+A TOSCA template YAML file should be applied the same way as a Kubernetes manifest file
 using the rok CLI, see :ref:`user/rok-documentation:Rok documentation`.

-- Create an application described by the TOSCA template YAML file:
+- Create an application described by a TOSCA template YAML file:

 .. code:: bash

     rok kube app create --file rak/functionals/echo-demo-tosca.yaml echo-demo

-- Update an application described by the TOSCA template:
+- Update an application described by a TOSCA template:

 .. code:: bash

     rok kube app update --file rak/functionals/echo-demo-update-tosca.yaml echo-demo

-TOSCA template URL or CSAR archive URL should be defined after the `--url` optional argument
+A TOSCA template URL or CSAR archive URL should be defined after the optional `--url` argument
 using the rok CLI, see :ref:`user/rok-documentation:Rok documentation`.

-- Create an application described by the TOSCA template URL:
+- Create an application described by a TOSCA template URL:

 .. code:: bash

     rok kube app create --url http://127.0.0.1:8000/echo-demo-tosca.yaml echo-demo

-- Update an application described by the TOSCA template URL:
+- Update an application described by a TOSCA template URL:

 .. code:: bash

     rok kube app update --url http://127.0.0.1:8000/echo-demo-update-tosca.yaml echo-demo

-- Alternatively, create an application described by the CSAR URL:
+- Alternatively, create an application described by a CSAR URL:

 .. code:: bash